Mohamed Abdennour

 Mohamed Abdennour (stage name Ptit Moh) is an Algerian composer, arranger and instrumentalist, active in France and playing a fusion of different musical forms mixed with chaabi.

 Early life

 He has been called a virtuoso on the Algerian mandole or mondol, "one of most gifted on this instrument very present in the Châabi music."
 In France he has worked with other artists including, providing background music or participating in their bands, as well as arranging music for film and theater.
 The bands he has played with have played a wide mixture of music, including rap, ragga, reggae, jazz and raï.
-In addition to showing what the mondol can do, he also has showed the capabilities of other stringed instruments used in North Africa, including the banjo, oud, mandolin, sintir, guitar and laúd.
+In addition to showing what the mondol can do, he also has shown the capabilities of other stringed instruments used in North Africa, including the banjo, oud, mandolin, sintir, guitar and laúd.

 Biography

 Abdennour began playing stringed instruments at age 8, including mandolin, mondol, banjo and guitar.
 He met Amar Ezzahi, one of the masters of the Algerian chaâbi in 1983, when he was only 17 years old.
 Two years later, he began to work with him, playing banjo and performing.
 Working with the experienced musician gave him knowledge and experience and he refined his technique.
 It was during his studies with Ezzahi that he began to perfect his mandole playing.
 He left for Paris in the about 1994.
 That was a painful period called "Black Decade" during which Ezzahi decided not to sing anymore.

 Ptit Moh continued his path in music in Paris, playing oriental or eastern music for weddings and festivals.
 He played with Alabina, Chico and the Gypsies and Idir for the album Identités, Safy Boutella and participated in film music.